LINXURUI69/URL-shortening/readme.md

 Authentication Service: Exposed at port 31650, accessible via `http://145.100.135.226:31650/`

 Ensure your Kubernetes cluster is correctly set up and accessible before attempting to test these services.

+## Used files

+`Dockerfile.authentication` is used in assignment 3.1 and 3.2
+`Dockerfile.url_shorening` is used in assignment 3.1 and 3.2
+`docker-compose.yaml` is used in assignment 3.1
+`authentication.yaml` and `urlshorten.yaml` are used in assignment 3.2